US company buys 45% stake in BBL

 The BBL hopes to add four new "high-quality" franchises within the next five years.

-"Central to the League's plan is the creation of a new leadership team - including the appointment of a new CEO - to drive the League forward," said a BBL statement.
+"Central to the league's plan is the creation of a new leadership team - including the appointment of a new CEO - to drive the league forward," said a BBL statement.

-"Under the plans, the BBL calendar will increase from three major events, to five, with the addition of an All-Star Game and a Season Launch event, to compliment the Cup, Trophy and Play-Off competitions."

 Leicester Riders won the BBL championship for the fifth time in April, beating Cheshire Phoenix 97-65, while London Lions won the 2020-21 BBL Trophy and lost to Newcastle Eagles in the BBL Play-Offs final.